-In all other areas of Iowa, this ownership responsibility would naturally fall to the long-established Councils of Governments (COGs) or Regional Planning Affiliations (RPAs).
+In all other areas of lowa, this ownership responsibility would naturally fall to the long-established Councils of Governments (COGs) or Regional Planning Commissions (RPCs).
 However, Greater Des Moines and the surrounding counties are unique in that it is the only area in the state not covered by a regional planning association.
 While the Central Iowa Regional Association of Local Governments (CIRALG) disbanded in the late 1970s, the core transportation planning activities continued under the purview of the MPO.

 The MPO serves the same seventeen communities and four counties involved with The Tomorrow Plan.
-It is the official metropolitan planning organization for the Des Moines Urbanized Area under Federal Law 23 CFR 450.
-The organization formed under Chapter 28E of the Iowa Code to do transportation planning for the region, as required by state and federal transportation funding programs.
-Chapter 28E permits "state and local governments in Iowa to make efficient use of their powers by enabling them to provide joint services and facilities with other agencies and to cooperate in other ways of mutual advantage.
-This chapter shall be liberally construed to that end."
+It is the official metropolitan planning organization for the Des Moines Urbanized Area under Federal Law 23 CFR 450.79 The organization formed under Chapter 28E80 of the Iowa Code to do transportation planning for the region, as required by state and federal transportation funding programs.
 Federal funds from several programs supported about two-thirds of the 2011 annual budget of approximately \$1.4 million, while local governments funded the remaining third.